pyearthsci/lavendar/README.rst

 The Land Variational Ensemble Data Assimilation fRamework (LaVEnDAR) implements the method of Four-Dimensional Ensemble Variational data assimilation for land surface models.
-In this README we show an example of implementing 4DEnVar with the JULES land surface model to perform a twin experiment.
+In this README we show an example of implementing 4DEnVar with the JULES land surface model.

 Project overview
 ----------------